jimhigson/oboe.js-website/content/why.md

-The visualisation below includes a cartogram inspired by [this file on Wikipedia](http://en.wikipedia.org/wiki/File:Cartogram%E2%80%942012_Electoral_Vote.svg) and simulates each state's results being announced in the [2012 United States presidential election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012).
+The visualisation below includes a cartogram inspired by [this file on Wikipedia](http://en.wikipedia.org/wiki/File:Cartogram%E2%80%942012_Electoral_Vote.svg) and simulates each state's results being announced in the [2012 United States presidential election](http://en.wikipedia.org/wiki/United_States_presidential_election,_2012) by condensing several hours into a minute to so.

 {{demo "caching"}}